briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

 Plan) and the applicable fees to the Village Engineer and/or the Chief Administrative Officer in conjunction with the submittal of the final plat, improvement plans, or application for a building or zoning permit for the site.
-The Final Plan shall meet the requirements of [Section 1357.08][] of this Chapter and shall be approved by the Village Engineer prior to approval of the final plat and/or before issuance of a [zoning permit by the Zoning Inspector] or [building permit by the Building Inspector].
+The Final Plan shall meet the requirements of [Section 1357.08][CF Section 1357.08] of this Chapter and shall be approved by the Village Engineer prior to approval of the final plat and/or before issuance of a [zoning permit by the Zoning Inspector] or [building permit by the Building Inspector].

 4. _(d)_ Review and Comment: The Village Engineer and/or the Chief Administrative Officer shall review the Preliminary and Final Plans submitted,